MiR0-92/UWL-Project/README.md

+I am trying to make a dynamic multiplayer game where players join and leave on the fly.
+Similar to Kahoot, whenever a player joins - selects its ghost, types its name, and their phone becomes the controller, while playing the game on external screen.

+Special Thanks and credit to CalvinJC and Shaun Williams for providing the game and the smartest Pac-Man AI I've ever seen.

 # Pacman AI

 I wanted to see if I could create an automated Pacman player that can play the game intelligently on it's own.